 - Behavioral therapy.

-Children who suck their thumbs may need treatment when they:
+Most children will stop on their own if you give them time.
+Children who suck their thumbs may need treatment if they:

 - Continue to suck a thumb often or with great intensity around age 4 or older.
 (A callus on the thumb is one sign of intense sucking.)

 - Develop dental or speech problems as a result of sucking their thumb.

 - Feel embarrassed or are teased or shamed by others.

 Rewarding a child for not thumb-sucking